Simple Injector Pipeline¶

 - All ctor params valid?: The constructor that has been selected in the previous step will be analyzed for invalid constructor parameters.
 Ambiguous types such as System.String and value types such as Int32 and Guid are not allowed.
 This behavior can be overridden by implementing a custom IDependencyInjectionBehavior.
 Take a look at this blog post for an elaborate example.

 - Lifestyle supplied?: If the user explicitly supplied a Lifestyle to its registration, the registration is done using that lifestyle, i.e. the registration is made using one of the Register method overload that accepts a Lifestyle instance.
-Otherwise, the configured ILifestyleSelectionBehavior is queried to get the proper lifestyle for the given service type and implementation.
+Otherwise, the configured ILifestyleSelectionBehavior is queried to get the proper lifestyle for the given implementation type.
 The default ILifestyleSelectionBehavior simply returns the value of Container.Options.DefaultLifestyle.
 By default this means that the registration is made using the Transient lifestyle, but this behavior can be overridden by either changing the Container.Options.DefaultLifestyle or by replacing the default ILifestyleSelectionBehavior.

 - Add registration: When all previous validations succeeded, the registration is added to the container.
 Although the type may be registered successfully, this still doesn’t mean it can always be resolved.
 This depends on several other factors such as whether all dependencies can be resolved correctly.
 These checks cannot be performed during registration, and they are performed during the Resolve Pipeline.